Find out how much council tax you owe, how to pay and what happens if you have overpaid.

 East Riding of Yorkshire Council PO Box 83 Beverley East Riding of Yorkshire HU17 9YR

 Cheques should be made payable to 'East Riding of Yorkshire Council'.
 Please write your name, address and council tax number on the reverse of the cheque.

 Please note: we can not accept post-dated cheques.

 Cash payments should be sent by registered post.
 We will not accept any responsibility for cash sent by standard post.

 You just need your eight digit account number, which you can find at the top of your council tax bill.

-If you have received a council tax bill showing that you have paid more council tax than you should have, we will automatically refund you as long as you don't owe us money for something else.
+If you have received a council tax bill showing that you have paid more council tax than you should have, we will automatically refund you as long as you don't owe us money for any other council debt.

 If you pay by direct debit, we will send the money to the bank or building society account we have on record for you.
 If you have changed your bank or building society, please update your Direct Debit details.

 If you have any questions regarding your overpaid bill or how you will be refunded, please contact us.

 Your account reference number is on the top right corner of your council tax bill.